mknejp/dotvariant/README.md

 var i = variant.Match((int x) => x, 42); // i = 42
 var j = variant.Match((int x) => x, () => 1337); // j = 1337
 ```
-The real power behind variants, however, comes from visitation.
-In this case you receive a variant of which you do not know which type it contains, and you process each type differently:
+The real power behind variants, however, comes from visitation, where you provide the variant with a delegate for each possible type:
 ```csharp
 string GetContainedType(MyVariant variant)
 {